 StateMirror (Artifact v1.0.0) [ID: STM-01]

-StateMirror is a self-hosted, immutable evidence snapshot ledger.
+StateMirror is a self-hosted evidence snapshot primitive.

 What it records

-- A stable decision reference (your evidence_ref)
+- A stable evidence reference supplied by your application

 - Capture and receipt timestamps